 The museum is open on New Year’s Day and the Building Zone, a hands-on introduction to the building arts designed for kids, is open until 4 p.m.

 Another exhibit worth visiting is Play, Work, Build.
 This is a space for adults and children where visitors begin to see the connections between play, design, and the work of building professionals like architects and engineers.

 This exhibition combines a presentation of the Museum’s world-class Architectural Toy Collection, a hands-on block play area, and an original digital interactive that allows visitors to fill an entire wall of the exhibition with virtual blocks—and then knock them down.

 Going to the movies is an entertaining way to relax and rest up from the hectic holiday season.
 On New Year's Day movie theaters are open and a selection of good movies usually come out in time for the holiday season.
 Local cinemas include the D.C. movie theaters, Maryland movie theaters, and Virginia movie theaters.

 Take a Hike in a Local Park

 If the weather is clear, this is a nice day to take a quiet stroll through a park.
-Please note that some parks may close their entrance gates, so you may want to call ahead to find out about accessibility.
-DC Parks include the National Mall and Rock Creek Park.
+Please note that some parks may close their entrance gates, so depending where you want to hike, you may want to call ahead to find out about accessibility.
+D.C.
+Parks include the National Mall and Rock Creek Park.
 Maryland Parks include suburban gathering places, small mountains with trails and historic points of interest.
 The Virginia Parks include the Mount Vernon Trail, an 18.5-mile trail running along the Potomac River, paralleling the George Washington Memorial Parkway leading to Mount Vernon.